Torm the True

 3. Choose one of the following boons; once the choice is made it cannot be changed:

 • Wrath of the Loyal Fury (Su) Three times per day, you can call upon Torm during the casting of a spell to increase its potency.
 When you use this ability, with the added chant of ‘for the Fury,’ you can cast any spell that deals hit point damage and has a casting time of 1 standard action as a full-round action instead.
 Doing so changes half the damage dealt to divine power, similar to a flame strike spell.
-For example, a wizard 5/evangelist 9 casts a lightning bolt as a full-round action.
+For example, a 14th level wizard with this obedience casts a lightning bolt as a full-round action.
 The spell deals 10d6 points of damage, half of which is electricity damage and the other half of which is divine energy and not subject to electricity resistance.
 If you can’t cast spells that deal hit point damage, you instead gain the ability to imbue your weapon with holy power.
-Three times per day as a free action, you can grant your weapon the holy weapon special ability for 1 minute.
+Three times per day as a free action, you can grant your weapon the holy weapon quality for 1 minute.

 • Just Ally (Sp) Once per day as a standard action, you can summon a leonal.
 The leonal follows your commands perfectly for 1 minute for every Hit Die you possess before vanishing back to its home in Heaven.
 The leonal doesn’t follow commands that would violate its alignment, however, and particularly egregious commands could cause it to attack you.